jrwest/easy_test/README.md

 ## Credits

-Thanks to Richard Carlsoon and Mickaël Rémond (authors of [EUnit](http://svn.process-one.net/contribs/trunk/eunit/doc/overview-summary.html)).
+Thanks to Richard Carlsson and Mickaël Rémond (authors of [EUnit](http://svn.process-one.net/contribs/trunk/eunit/doc/overview-summary.html)).
 Their code in the eunit_autoexport module forms the basis of this library's functionality.